tobiasschmidt89/tobiasschmidt.me/src/pages/uses.md

 **Atom** is my main code editor.
 The moment I used it for the first time I fell in love with it.
 It is minimalistic, yet allows to be extended in every possible way with plug-ins.
 I tried innovative code editors like Vim and full IDEs like VS Code---as much as they bring value I always come back to the simplistic Atom.
 Additionally, it works well in conjunction with GitHub Desktop.
 The only modifications I use is a default font (JetBrains Mono) and the Prettier package.

 **GitHub & GitHub Desktop** is my main way to organise and version tech projects.
 As much as I like using the Terminal to look like a hacker---Github Desktop makes using Git intuitive and straightforward.
 It is just so simple to change branches and to browse commits.
 I also use it to launch projects in Atom and Terminal.
 For me, it is much faster than 'cd-ing' to a project folder in my Terminal.
 Also, GitHub evolved a lot with amazing collaboration tools.
-I can see a future where GitHub becomes the main diver of organisations.
+I can see a future where GitHub becomes the main driver of organisations.

 **Dropbox** is where I store my important files.
 It is cross-platform, worked reliably for ages and is easy to use.